- President Trump’s bombing of a Syrian airbase has been celebrated by his opponents, while his supporters feel betrayed.

-Donald Trump has just presided over the bombing of a Syrian Arab Army airbase near Homs, in retaliation for the alleged use, by that army, of chemical weapons against the town of Khan Sheikhun, which is held by Islamist rebels (and Al Qaeda proxies) Ahrar Al-Sham.
+Donald Trump has just presided over the bombing of a Syrian Arab Army airbase near Homs, in retaliation for the alleged use, by that army, of chemical weapons against the town of Khan Sheikhun, which is held by Islamist rebels (and Al Qaeda proxies) Al Nusra and Ahrar Al-Sham.
 The chemical weapons attack is almost certainly a “false flag” to draw the US into the conflict, as argued convincingly by Ron Paul and others.

 One of the many reasons Americans elected Donald Trump was his oft repeated isolationist policy of no longer attempting to engineer regime change abroad, particularly in the Middle East.

 Ironically, but unsurprisingly, Trump’s opponents are celebrating the attack, while his supporters for the most part feel betrayed:

 When I argued that Trump’s opposition to regime change and international military meddling was one of the reasons why mainstream media, particularly the BBC, were so opposed to him, I cautioned that it was possible that he might not stay true to the non-interventionist cause.

 Following the removal of Michael Flynn as National Security Adviser and of Steve Bannon from the National Security Council, the missile strike suggests that the spooks have finally got hold of Trump.